Zero Waste Stores: Today’s Shopping is Tomorrow’s Hope

-Even figures cannot argue with that.
-In 2018, statistics show that every U.S. household spent an average of $1,536 on the Christmas holiday which contributed to the milestone of holiday retail sales surpassing $1 trillion, from only $842.37 million in 2014.
-In 2019, it was even predicted that the numbers will continue to rise and enjoy their momentum.
+In 2018, statistics show that every U.S. household spent an average of $1,536 on the Christmas holiday, which contributed to the milestone of holiday retail sales surpassing $1 trillion, from only $842.37 million in 2014.
+In 2019, these numbers were set to rise and enjoy their momentum.
 Now here’s the question, is this something of our concern?

-The answer is YES.
 The United States Environmental Protection Agency (EPA) categorized plastics as a rapidly growing municipal solid waste (MSW).
-In 2017, the U.S. has accumulated millions of tons of plastics where 75.8% of which goes to landfills (and oceans too).
-The sad news is that 14 million tons of it is from containers and packaging categories which in general are from the products we buy from stores may it be physical or virtual.
+In 2017, the U.S. accumulated several million tons of plastics where 75.8% went to landfills (and oceans too).
+The sad news is that 14 million tons of it are from containers and packaging from the products we buy from stores, whether physical or virtual.

 Zero Waste Stores: A Growing Phenomenon

-It was in 2007 when the first zero waste supermarket opened in London.
-But, it was only in 2018 when it became a serious global campaign.
-The catalyst for this significant and probably one of the biggest moves to protect the environment is the rising stress on waste management issues from plastics that suffocate animals and other species, and straws that poison our sea creatures.
+The first established zero-waste supermarket was in London in the year 2007.
+Consequently, it became a serious global campaign in 2018.
+The catalyst for this significant and probably one of the biggest moves to protect the environment is the rising stress on waste management issues from plastics that suffocate animals and other species, especially straws that poison our sea creatures.
 From that year on, many stores surged with one aim—end packaging wastes.

 Online vs Brick and Mortar Zero Waste Stores

-Brick-and-mortar stores pertain to the stores that have a physical location on which buyers and sellers do transactions face-to-face.
+Brick-and-mortar stores are those stores that have a physical location on which buyers and sellers do transactions face-to-face.
 They are designed to be visited and to showcase actual products.
-Meanwhile, online stores also called click stores that do transactions virtually.
-You do purchases and payments online and products are presented via an application or website.
+In contrast, online stores, also called click stores that do transactions virtually.
+Purchases and payments are all online, and products are displayed via an application or website.